kossiitkgp/.github/profile/README.md

 ## What do we do?

-* We are a college society to spread the culture of Open Source.

 * We conduct workshops and events to share the culture of OSS with the KGP folks.

 * We conduct [KWoC(Kharagpur Winter of Code)](https://kwoc.kossiitkgp.org/) which is a winter long contribution program for new contributors.